Smart city strategies can improve government services and the quality of life for citizens.

 Often industry- and government-driven, smart city innovations have not really focused on community needs nor all-inclusive answers that can benefit from smart technologies and services.

 Public libraries have been largely left out of the ongoing dialogue about smart cities.

 Public libraries are digital, knowledge and creative infrastructure for smart cities.
 Libraries can play a critical role in involving the community and addressing its needs.

 This project - submitted by CTG UAlbany in partnership with the American Library Association (ALA)’s Center for the Future of Libraries - aims at better understanding how public libraries can advance their role as community anchors in smart city initiatives by contributing to the community’s understanding of and participation in such initiatives.

 To address these two research questions over the next three years we plan to do:

 The intended outcomes for public libraries, local governments, and researchers include:

-This research will be supported by the expertise of an Advisory Board which will provide strategic advice for multiple stages and activities of this project.
+This research is supported by the expertise of an Advisory Board which will provide strategic advice for multiple stages and activities.

 CTG UAlbany is partnering with the American Library Association’s (ALA) Center for the Future of Libraries.